flotiq/flotiq-docs/docs/contact.md

 If the issue concerns Flotiq dashboard or API, API docs or SDKs, please report it on [Discord server](https://discord.com/invite/FwXcHnX).
-If the issue concerns any projects available on [GitHub](https://github.com/flotiq) (starters, docs, mobile app demo), please report it in the respective project issues.
+If the issue concerns any projects available on [GitHub](https://github.com/flotiq) (starters, docs, mobile app demo, etc.), please report it in the respective project issues.

 ## Contact form